Pulled Muscles, Muscle Strain and Scar Tissue Treatment

 To Stretch or not to Stretch

 When a muscle is torn, you would expect that the body would repair that tear with new muscle.
 In reality, this doesn’t happen.
 The tear, or rupture, is repaired with scar tissue.
-As you can see with the final diagram on the right hand side, when the R.I.C.E.R. regime is used, this limits the formation of scar tissue.
+As you can see with the diagram above, when the R.I.C.E.R. regimen is used, this limits the formation of scar tissue.

-Now this might not sound like a big deal, but if you have ever suffered a soft tissue injury, you’ll know how annoying it is to keep re-injuring that same old injury, over and over again.
+Now this may not sound like a big deal, but if you have ever suffered a muscle strain, you’ll know how annoying it is to keep re-injuring that same old injury, over and over again.
 Untreated scar tissue is the major cause of re-injury, usually months after you thought that injury had fully healed.

 Scar tissue is made from a very tough, inflexible fibrous material.
 This fibrous material binds itself to the damaged soft tissue fibers in an effort to draw the damaged fibers back together.
 What results is a bulky mass of fibrous scar tissue completely surrounding the injury site.
 In some cases it’s even possible to see and feel this bulky mass under the skin.

-To remove the unwanted scar tissue it is vital that you start a course of deep tissue sports massage.
+Secondly, to remove the unwanted scar tissue it is vital that you start a course of deep tissue sports massage.
 While ultrasound and heat will help the injured area, they will not remove the scar tissue.
-Only massage will do that.
+Only massage will be able to do that.

 Use deep, firm strokes, moving in the direction of the muscle fibers.
-Concentrate your effort at the direct point of injury, and use your thumbs to get in as deep as possible to break down the scar tissue.
+Concentrate your effort at the direct point of the tear or strain, and use your thumbs to get in as deep as possible to break down and realign the scar tissue.